Updated January 2024

 If you are lucky enough to have tickets to a private team tent, check out the contestant map on the HLSR website to decide on the best lot to park in, otherwise you might be taking a long walk through the carnival, depending on where you need to go.

-Self parking is available in the Teal, Yellow, Purple and 610 Lots.
-It’s $25 per vehicle and paid when you arrive, so bring cash to make the process go a little faster.
+Self parking is available in the OST 1, Yellow, and 610 Lots.
+New this year, the Yellow Lot is cashless.
+The other lots accept cash.
+It’s $25 per vehicle and paid when you arrive.
 If you can, come early to insure you can find a parking spot.

 Ride share is always a great option.
 I’ve had friends call me and say they were turning around and going home because all the parking lots were full.
 So definitely consider this, especially if you plan to arrive later in the evening.